Sarajevo Olympic Tour is created to let you experience the spirit of the Olympics and a flashback to the 1980’s.

-Sarajevo Olympic tour starts with visit to the Olympic Stadium where opening ceremonies of the 1984 Winter Olympics took place.
-For this event it was thoroughly renovated and expanded.
+Sarajevo Olympic tour starts with a visit to the Olympic Stadium where the opening ceremonies of the 1984 Winter Olympics took place.
+This event was thoroughly renovated and expanded.
 It’s a multi-purpose stadium which was built in 1947 in the period after World War II.

 Now the stadium is home to football club FK Sarajevo and the Bosnia and Herzegovina national football team.
-The club proposed the new name Asim Ferhatovic – Hase in honor to its former footballer and club’s legend.
+The club proposed the new name Asim Ferhatovic – Hase in honour of its former footballer and club’s legend.

 Olympic Hall Zetra was constructed for the 1984 Winter Olympics.
-Described as “ultramodern” facility, it hosted the ice hockey games and speed skating events in the Olympics.
+Described as an “ultramodern” facility, it hosted ice hockey games and speed skating events in the Olympics.

 The complex went up in flames when it was hit by grenade fire in 1992 just like the rest of the facilities was also badly damaged during the last war.
-With the help from the International Olympic Committee, Zetra was reconstructed at the end of the 1990’s.
+With the help of the International Olympic Committee, Zetra was reconstructed at the end of the 1990s.

 Since that time, it has been named Juan Antonio Samaranch, in memory of the long-term President of the IOC and a great friend of Sarajevo.
 It served as the venue for several international speed skating events.
 Several world records were broken here.